PresensiGo/android/openapi/docs/AttendanceApi.md

 <a id="getAllSubjectAttendances"></a>
 # **getAllSubjectAttendances**
-> ResponsesGetAllSubjectAttendances getAllSubjectAttendances(batchId, majorId, classroomId)
+> GetAllSubjectAttendancesRes getAllSubjectAttendances(batchId, majorId, classroomId)